xonixx/xonixx.github.io/awk_tech_notes.md

 All variables are global by default.
 However, if you add a variable to the function parameters (like `i` above) it becomes local.
 Javascript works in a similar way, although there are more suitable `var`/`let`/`const` keywords.
 In practice, it is customary to separate "real" function parameters from "local" parameters with additional spaces for clarity.

+Although Brian Kernighan (the K in AWK) regrets this design, in practice it works just fine.

+> The notation for function locals is appalling (all my fault too, which makes it worse).

-So it appears, the use of local variables is a mechanism for automatic release of resources.
+So it appears, the use of local variables is also a mechanism for automatic release of resources.
 Small [example](https://github.com/xonixx/gron.awk/blob/v0.2.0/gron.awk#L81):
 ```awk
 function NUMBER(    res) {
   return (tryParse1("-", res) || 1) &&